Low-Code & Action Scripts

 When you open the Low-Code interface for a button, you’ll see an empty action script.

 Our aim is to create an action script that causes triggers the navigation to another screen when the button is clicked.
-To do that, we can go to the Navigation category and select the Go to Screen action.
+To do that, first we add a MouseClick event from the events section, then we can go to the Navigation category and select the Go to Screen action.

 Appli wrote the action script for you: